ZupIT/nimbus-docs/compose/auto-deserialization.md

 - Interfaces other than Map, List and Enum.
 - Classes without public constructors.
 - Classes with public constructors that don't accept a parameter.
-- Functions that receive more than one parameter.
+- Functions that receive more than one parameter and are not composable.
 - Functions that return anything other than `Unit`.

 ## Custom deserializers
-When a type can't be deserialized, we can create a custom deserialization function ourselves.
+When a type can't be deserialized, we can create a deserialization function ourselves.
 It suffices to write a function that receives the data
 (`AnyServerDrivenData`) and returns the desired type.
-See an example for `java.util.date`:
+See an example for `java.util.Date`:

 `DateDeserializer.kt`
 ```kt